 Now he laughs, but I find this answer very telling.

 When I was a full-time officer in the Australian Army, after UNI, the tuition for which and my living expenses the Army had paid for, and for which I was then re-paying them in woman-hours, I met numerous Aussie men who shared the Office classifier's perspectives.
 First at the Royal Military College in Duntroon, where I was a cadet, and then in the Corps, stationed in Townsville, Queensland, man soldiers were often advised of the importance of participating in simulations of war to prepare for the lucky skirmish that broke out in Timor or the splintered countries of Eastern Europe.
-I observed these simulations and determined that the men, given the opportunity, were likely to confuse the simulated enemies with living ones; indeed, that was the point.
+I observed these simulations and determined the men, given the opportunity, were likely to confuse the simulated enemies with living ones; indeed, that was the point.
 The Army is not a place for a real woman, a future American woman, and, fortunately, my full-time duty did not last long, and I am required only to fulfill part-time duty one weekend per month for several more years.

 But enough of this reminiscing, I am off on my fabulous date!
 As I leave the Office by way of one of the heavy main doors and think of the number of times I daydreamed of a date like tonight's beneath these cold, unfeeling fluorescent lights, I am reminded that helping me cope with my situation is the fact that I masturbate quite often.
 The letters sent to and published in Juggs magazine, or in Black Confessions or Wet Set, which is a magazine depicting people wetting themselves, portray women as being very sexually desirous, even nymphets.
 This is mostly true.
 We women want sex often, and masturbate whenever the circumstances allow.
 Frequently, I find myself performing 'make-up' masturbation.
-This is the sort that is not associated with any pressing fantasies or arousals, but is deferential to past fantasies or arousals which occur when masturbation is not appropriate or cannot be immediately accommodated.
+This is the sort not associated with any pressing fantasies or arousals, but is deferential to past fantasies or arousals which occur when masturbation is not appropriate or cannot be immediately accommodated.
 Yet, when I fantasize, I fantasize about sex and love together.
-There is nothing more that I want.
+There is nothing more I want.

 I drive my car to the No Regrets boutique in Sydney Central Plaza.
 I look for a purple teddy resembling one I saw a woman wearing recently in a particularly colorful and sensuous advertisement on the telly.
 I find that shiny purple dream straight away and take it to the counter.